hannale1892/Hang-Le_iOS-Developer-Portfolio/README.md

 ## Oulun Kulttuuri
 [`📲 Available on the App Store`](https://apps.apple.com/fi/app/oulun-kulttuuri/id6499074694?platform=iphone)

 The JSON API for this app was provided by ZoneAtlas open data.
 Data was prensented in many shapes such as grid, list, vertical and image scrollview.
 The locations of the attractions can also be navivated and view on map.
-Events data were regulately updated until 2023, therefore event tab is not available anymore on the app.
+Events data were regulately updated until 2023, therefore event tab view is not available anymore on the app.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/03eaffc3-9a9c-44ac-83eb-d901f2c2bde3" width="1200"/>